 How to massage: apply gentle pressure to the point using your fingertips, massage for 3-5 minutes.

 We hope all these self-help tips will be helpful in relieving your discomfort.
 If you continue to have lingering symptoms and the above self-help tips are not effective, we recommend you to come down for a consultation with our physician.

 As there is no “one size fits all” treatment plan, a consultation with a physician is recommended to more accurately diagnose your body condition and constitution for a more accurate diagnosis and suggest treatment options customised for you.

 Note: Information provided is not a substitute for a physician or any form of medical care.
 Individual symptoms differ due to different body constitutions and diagnosis.
 One should consult a licensed TCM practitioner for accurate diagnosis and treatment.

-Our Post-COVID recovery treatment is here to help allay your worries and get you started on your recovery journey.
+Our Long COVID Fatigue recovery treatment is here to help allay your worries and get you started on your recovery journey.

 Restore your energy levels and boost immunity at only $88*